joaojunior/data_structures_and_algorithms/README.md

 # 2. Algorithms
 ## Sorting 2.1
 Here, `n` is the number of items to be sorted.
+Also, the videos below represent each algorithm in execution which red bars represent comparations.

 ### 2.1.1 SelectSort
 - Time complexity: